rejetto/hfs/README.md

 - `ignore_limits` to ignore speed limits.
 Default is `false`.
 - `redirect` provide a URL if you want the user to be redirected upon login.
 Default is none.
-- `admin` set `true` if you want to give access to the Admin interface when it's configured to require login.
+- `admin` set `true` if you want to let this account log in to the Admin interface.
 - `belongs` an array of usernames of other accounts from which to inherit their permissions.

 ## License